hearmeout-co/aloha/README.md

 You'll need to fill out two environment variables with the values you saved from the first two steps:

+- `ADMIN_USERNAME`: Your Slack username.
+Aloha will use this to let you know when a new version is available, and how to update.
 - `SLACK_API_TOKEN`: The API token from your Slack bot setup.
 - `MESSAGES_CONFIG_FILE`: The link to the JSON file.